-20108 (1995 QZ9) is a relatively small asteroid whose orbit extends beyond the orbit of Neptune.
+20108 (1995 QZ9) is a large asteroid whose orbit extends beyond the orbit of Neptune.
 NASA JPL has not classified 1995 QZ9 as potentially hazardous because its orbit does not bring it close to Earth.

 1995 QZ9's orbit is 32.60 AU from Earth's orbit at its closest point.
 This means that there is an extremely wide berth between this asteroid and Earth at all times.